-Normally when Major or Intermediate miners advance their projects through the study stages, they usually have the intent to build the mine at some time.
-Sometimes they may decide to sell the project if it no longer fits in their corporate vision or if they desperately need some cash.
-However, selling the project was likely not their initial intent.
+Normally Major and Intermediate miners advance their projects through the study stages with the ultimate intent to actually build the mine.
+Sometimes they may opt to sell their project if it no longer fits in their long term strategy or if they desperately need some cash.
+However, selling the project when it was first acquired was likely not their initial intent.
+They want to be on a Mine Builder path.

 The Mine Builder generally follows a systematic approach, as sketched out in the image below.
 The project advances from drilling to Mineral Resource Estimate (MRE), scoping study (PEA), then through the Pre-Feasibility Study (PFS) and/or Feasibility Study (FS) stages.
-Environmental permitting is normally proceeding in conjunction with the engineering.
-Once the FS is complete, the next hurdles for the Mine Builder are financing and construction.
-The path is fairly orderly.
+Environmental permitting is normally proceeding in conjunction with the engineering work.
+Once the FS is complete, with permits in hand, the next hurdles for the Mine Builder are financing and construction.
+The entire path is fairly orderly and can be aggressive.

 Mining Project Builder Path

-The amount of the exploration drilling is only needed to define an economic resource to the Measured and Indicated classifications.
-There is no requirement to delineate the mineral resource on the entire property since there will be time to do that during production.
-Demonstrating an economic resource, with some upside potential, is often sufficient for the Mine Builder.
+The amount of exploration drilling is only needed to define an economic resource to the Measured and Indicated classifications.
+There is usually no requirement to delineate the entire mineral resource on the entire property.
+There will be plenty of time to do that during production.
+Demonstrating an economic resource, with some geological upside potential, is often sufficient for the Mine Builder.
+If the resource grows significantly, they can always introduce an expansion phase.
+They don’t need to have everything fully optimized at the start.

 The Mine Vendor Path